 Getting Things Done

 During his first term, Ed had the honor of serving on the Central Racine Co.
 Health Board, the Parks & Recreation committee and the Joint Parks board.
+He has also served as chair of the Personnel Committee, overseeing all aspects related to employees, hiring, administrative conditions, and contracts.
 These opportunities allowed him to be part of important decisions regarding our village and others across the county.
 Ed has great respect for local governments around us, and together they’ve been able to work together toward common goals while maintaining Caledonia’s priorities.

 KEPT PUBLIC HEALTH LOCAL